-Rainwater fittings

-Repair category 1

-Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

-Repair category 1
+Repair category 2

-Notes Minor hairline cracking of render finishes were noted consistent with the age of the structure.
-Ongoing maintenance and repair work should be anticipated.
+Notes Weathering and hairline cracking of renderwork was noted requiring future maintenance and repair.

 Windows, external doors and joinery

 Repair category 2

 Notes Windows and doors were not all fully opened or tested however some items of wear and tear were visible and repairs or replacement of units and/or components may be required.
+Future upgrading works would prove beneficial.